Experiential Learning

 What is Experiential Learning

-Experiential learning is an educational approach that emphasizes hands-on experiences as a method of learning discipline specific theories, concepts and competencies.
+Experiential learning is an educational approach emphasizing hands-on experiences as a method of learning discipline-specific theories, concepts, and competencies.
 Instead of solely relying on traditional lectures or textbook-based instruction, experiential learning actively engages students in activities that allow them to apply what they've learned to a workplace environment.
-Students are connected to employers to develop a career-related learning opportunity in the form of an internship, practicum, apprenticeship, virtual work simulation, or other interactive experience.
-The classification will vary depending on the academic program and career field but generally experiential learning:
+Students are connected to employers for a career-related learning opportunity through an internship, practicum, apprenticeship, virtual work simulation, or other interactive experience.
+The classification will vary depending on the academic program and career field, but generally, experiential learning falls into the following categories:

 To Learn More About Experiential Learning

-Career Development Services has dedicated staff to facilitate the experiential learning process.
-Students interested in learning more can schedule an appointment or visit the CDS canvas shell.
+The Office of Career Development has dedicated staff to facilitate the experiential learning process.
+Current students interested in learning more can schedule an appointment or visit the Office of Career Development canvas shell.

 Internships

-Internships allow students to gain work experience directly related to their academic degree and program of study and are valuable learning experiences that successfully align classroom learning with professional experience.
+Internships are a specific type of experiential learning that allows students to gain work experience directly related to their academic degree and program of study and are valuable learning experiences that successfully align classroom learning with professional experience.

-Internships are generally comprised of two types: 1) a full internship that is typically a free-standing course or 2) an embedded, micro-internship that is included as part of a currently existing course.
+Internships are generally comprised of two types: 1) a full internship that is typically a free-standing course, or 2) an embedded micro-internship that is included as part of a currently existing course.
 In both instances, the focus is on real-world experiences that are complemented with self-reflections and journaling during the experience.
+Internships may be paid or non-paid, full or part-time, credit or non-credit, and are supervised work-based experiences.

 Student Eligibility

-• Completion of minimum college credit coursework as indicated by program;
+- Completion of minimum college credit coursework as indicated by the program.

-• Skills needed to the standards of prospective employer;
+- Skills needed to the standards of the prospective employer.

-Please note that eligibility criteria may differ depending on academic program.
-For further information contact Career Development Services at 352-323-3603, or email careers@lssc.edu.
+Please note that eligibility criteria may differ depending on the academic program.
+For further information, visit the Office of Career Development page or email careers@lssc.edu.